xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 data source name defined with ODBC Setup or the ODBC Administration Utility.

--   Connection\_string must follow the format described in Chapter 24,
+  - > Connection\_string must follow the format described in Chapter 24,
-    > \"ODBC Function Reference\", of the Microsoft Open Database
+    > "ODBC Function Reference", of the Microsoft Open Database
-    > Connectivity Programmer\'s Reference for SQLDriverConnect.
+    > Connectivity Programmer's Reference for SQLDriverConnect.
 In this
     > string the user supplies the data source name, one or more user
-    > ID\'s, one or more passwords, and any other information necessary
+    > ID's, one or more passwords, and any other information necessary
     > to successfully connect to a DBMS.
 An example of a SQL.OPEN
-    > connection\_string entered would be: \"DSN=MyServer; UID=dbayer;
+    > connection\_string entered would be: "DSN=MyServer; UID=dbayer;
-    > PWD=123; Database=pubs\"
+    > PWD=123; Database=pubs"

--   Enter the connection\_string as an array when the length exceeds 255
+  - > Enter the connection\_string as an array when the length exceeds
-    > characters.
+    > 255 characters.
 Or enter connection\_string as an array of cells
     > containing the same information.
 The connection string should be
     > horizontal array.